StJonas/notes_app/README.md

 # notes_app
-Notes app - using django and rest
+Notes app - developed with django and react